 From day one McDonough preaches a curriculum of learning while doing.
 Real estate classes are based on the four-quadrant model of real estate capital markets: private equity, private debt, public equity, and public debt.
 After the academic bedrock has been set, the pinnacle of the curriculum is the Real Estate Clinic, a partnership between Invesco, a leading global real estate company, and Georgetown.
 This class includes underwriting live deals across the four main asset classes, throughout the country.
 In addition, the capstone to the MBA program at McDonough is the Global Business Experience.
-As part of this course students get to work on an international consulting project, which includes travelling to the international headquarters of the multinational organization.
-One of the recent real estate focused projects included developing a market entry strategy for a luxury hotel group in Asia Pacific.
+As part of this course, students get to work on an international consulting project, which includes traveling to the international headquarters of the multinational organization.
+One of the recent real estate focused projects included developing a market entry strategy for a luxury hotel group in the Asia Pacific.

-In my experience at McDonough you’re not just a number.
+In my experience at McDonough, you’re not just a number.
 The boutique size of each incoming class (250 students, roughly 10% in real estate) allows more one-on-one time with advisors and professors.
-Ultimately this manifests itself through the job placement process as the real estate center dials in to what you want to do and who you are on a personal level.
+Ultimately this manifests itself through the job placement process as the real estate center dials into what you want to do and who you are on a personal level.

 Graduate Real Estate Society

-The student run Graduate Real Estate Society (GRES) is one of the largest and most active clubs on campus, boasting more than 75 active members.
+The student-run Graduate Real Estate Society (GRES) is one of the largest and most active clubs on campus, boasting more than 75 active members.
 The quality of students and the activism of the club have greatly expanded my network.
 Often times this network has proven helpful to past students whether finding a job or starting a company.
 Throughout the year GRES puts on many events, including Argus and Excel modeling, CRE 101 series, real estate day, regional and international treks, property tours, and networking events.

 Gateway Real Estate Market

-Because of Georgetown’s location in Washington DC, one of the competitive advantages at McDonough is the ability for students to engage in internships while still a full time student – unachievable at many other top programs in non-gateway real estate markets.
+Because of Georgetown’s location in Washington DC, one of the competitive advantages at McDonough is the ability for students to engage in internships while still a full-time student – unachievable at many other top programs in non-gateway real estate markets.

 Washington DC provides a great quality of life and an attractive real estate market to learn in.
 From the many cultures to the great food scene and the uniqueness of the region, Washington DC has a lot going for it.
 Partly because of the DC location and partly because of the brand, McDonough Business School is a strong draw for real estate leaders.
 The Real Estate Roundtable meets several times a year in DC, bringing many of the country’s top executives to the city.
 Speakers such as Sam Zell, Jon Gray, Ric Clark, David Simon, and Mike Nash have all spoken at McDonough, just to name a few.

-McDonough has this proven ability to deliver an uncanny program experience because of its top tier real estate market, highly experiential curriculum, and a student focus, which together open many doors for a prosperous career in real estate.
+McDonough has this proven ability to deliver an uncanny program experience because of its top-tier real estate market, highly experiential curriculum, and a student focus, which together open many doors for a prosperous career in real estate.

 McDonough Real Estate Extracurriculars

-A seminar series that provides an introduction to Commercial Real Estate topics, including: debt, underwriting, JV structures, career panels, and more.
+A seminar series that provides an introduction to Commercial Real Estate topics, including debt, underwriting, JV structures, career panels, and more.

 Public Real Estate Fund

-A student run fund to invest in public real estate debt and equity.
+A student-run fund to invest in public real estate debt and equity.

 Real Estate Lab

-As part of the experiential learning curriculum the Real Estate Lab provides a place for students to touch and feel the investment, analyzing the physical and financial aspects of the building.
+As part of the experiential learning curriculum, the Real Estate Lab provides a place for students to touch and feel the investment, analyzing the physical and financial aspects of the building.